 (Mugs from a previous market at Belvedere)

-When you pay for a mug of punch, the price is much higher than advertised on the side of the market booth.
-Relax: the money you hand over includes a deposit for the mug itself, which you get back when (if) you return it.
+When you pay for a mug of punch, the price is higher than advertised on the side of the market booth.
+Relax…the money you hand over includes a deposit for the mug itself, which you get back when (if) you return it.

-The Christkindlmarkt on the Rathausplatz, and just about every other Christmas market, has its own unique mug design.
+The Christkindlmarkt on the Rathausplatz and many other Christmas markets have their own unique mug design.

-The motifs usually change each year, so people often treat the mugs as collectibles and keep them for themselves.
-Doing so is a perfectly acceptable practice (but also why they charge the deposit).
+The motifs usually change each year, so people often treat the mugs as collectibles and keep them for posterity.
+Doing so is a perfectly acceptable practice (and also why they charge the deposit).

-These days, many markets even sell the mugs separately at a dedicated stand.
+These days, many markets even sell the mugs separately at an information stand or a dedicated mug booth.